|

 This biographical sketch was published in The History of Dodge County, Nebraska

 He enlisted in the Twenty-eighth Wisconsin Volunteer Infantry, as First Lieutenant, Company H, and was promoted Captain of Company H after one and one-half years service.
 He entered the service in 1862, and was mustered out in September, 1865, after the close of the war; he shared in all the engagements of his command.
-At the close of the war he returned to Wisconsin, and remained there until he came to Nebraska.
-He was married to Catherine Slane, a native of Waukesha County, Wis., in April, 1866; she died at Waukesha, November, 1870, leaving three children -- Mark W., Mary A. and Catherine.
-The Judge was married to his present wife in April, 1872; she was Anna Wallace, a native of Livingston County, N. Y. They have three children -- Maria Luella, Margaret Estella, and James Wallace.
-The judge is a member of G.A.R; he was a member of the Legislature in Wisconsin in 1867; was a member of the County Board of Supervisors in 1861, and County Clerk of Waukesha County in the years 1869 and 1870.
-He died on 9 May 1909 and is buried Calvary Cemetery, Fremont, Nebraska.
+At the close of the war he returned to Wisconsin, and and in April 1866 he married Catherine Slane, a native of Waukesha County, Wis.; she died at Waukesha, November, 1870, leaving three children -- Mark W., Mary A. (1868-1922) and Catherine.
+In April 1872 he married Anna Wallace, a native of Livingston County, N. Y. They had three children -- Maria Luella (1875-1883), Margaret Estella, and James Wallace (1881-1895).
+The judge was a member of the County Board of Supervisors in 1861.
+Post-war, he served in the Wisconsin Legislature in 1867; and as County Clerk of Waukesha County in the years 1869 and 1870.
+He was a member of the G.A.R.
+McPherson Post 4 in Fremont.
+Murray died on 9 May 1909 and is buried Calvary Cemetery, Fremont, Nebraska, in Section 55, Lot 1.
 Thanks to Pvt.
 Patrick Hanley's great-great grandson David Bunzel for locating this obituary and the portrait of Capt.
 Murray.

 | ||